WordPress Plugin – No Canonical

 No Canonical – Uninstall

 The plugin doesn’t add any settings or options to either WordPress or SEO plugins.
-The only changes you do yourself by editing Canonical URLs.
+The only changes you do is by yourself by editing Canonical URLs.

 - Delete custom canonicals

 How Do I Check How the Plugin Works?

 The plugin doesn’t have any interface.
 After customizing canonical URL for a specific page you can: